magarpol/scripts/README.md

 ### Reboot
 This script configures the Reboot service in CheckMK.

+### Renovate certificates (Unifi)
+This script creates a .p12 file from .pem LetsEncrypt certificates and imports the file to the keystore

 ### Self Signed Certificates
 This script generates self signed certificates.